SageGrey/exp-exp-exp/zzzzz_cards/252_OutlinePublicDrinking.md

 DONE Keep America Beautiful
 DONE Lily Song
 DONE This happened with alcohol in the 1970s.
-Disinvestment from cities
+DONE Disinvestment from cities
-Broken Windows
-First Law against public drinking
+DONE First Law against public drinking
-All the laws described as new
-Proliferation of anti-drinking laws laws in 1970s
+DONE All the laws described as new /Decriminalization of vagrancy Proliferation of anti-drinking laws laws in 1970s
 War on drugs (nixon quote)
 Stonewall Riots
+DONE Broken Windows